awsdocs/amazon-rekognition-developer-guide/doc_source/API_ProjectVersionDescription.md

 Required: No

  **TestingDataResult**   <a name="rekognition-Type-ProjectVersionDescription-TestingDataResult"></a>
-The manifest file that represents the testing results\.
+Contains information about the testing results\.
 Type: [TestingDataResult](API_TestingDataResult.md) object
 Required: No

  **TrainingDataResult**   <a name="rekognition-Type-ProjectVersionDescription-TrainingDataResult"></a>
-The manifest file that represents the training results\.
+Contains information about the training results\.
 Type: [TrainingDataResult](API_TrainingDataResult.md) object
 Required: No